 Here are a few suggestions for what to include in this catch-all section:

 - How to apply.
-All parts of a listing should be clear and economic in language, but this section really requires it.
-Be specific in the materials you require––resume, cover letter, application exercise, work samples, etc.
+All parts of a listing should use clear and economic language, but this section should be especially clear and concise.
+Be specific about the materials you require––resume, cover letter, application exercise, work samples, etc.

 Remember to check the listing to ensure that the application email address or link is typo-free.
-Maybe even do a test click just to confirm.
+We recommend doing a test click to confirm.

 If there’s a date by which the application period will close, include that here as well.